 Caller: “Color Guards halt!”
 (The Flag Bearer and Color Guards stop a few feet in front of the Caller or at an appropriate location.)

 Caller: “Color Guards honor your colors!”
 (The Color Guards place their right hand over their hearts and step back with their right foot and then come back to standing position.)

 Caller: “Color Guards present the colors!”
 (If the audience is behind the color guard, the Flag Bearer and Color Guards turn around to face the audience.
-Make sure all the children turn to their right side to keep it looking uniform.
-The flag bearer should step forward so that they are in front if the color guard.)
+Make sure everyone turns to their right side to keep it looking uniform.
+The flag bearer should step forward so that they are in front of the color guard.)